tymyrddin/red-evasion/source/docs/netsec/nextgen.md

 NGIPS and NGFW are not the same and having both can be very useful.

-## Next-Generation people
+## Challenges

+Some challenges to keep an eye on when it comes to Next-Generation security:

+* False positives: You will almost undoubtedly run into the problem of false-positive alerts, which can waste time and resources.
+Be vigilant when notified of potentially malicious behaviour, but also be aware that it is not a guarantee of an attack.
+* Staffing: Cybersecurity is so essential to organisations that there is a shortage of available security professionals.
+Before implementing an IDPS system, ensure you’ve put together a team that has the capabilities to manage it effectively.
+* Genuine risks: Beyond just managing an IDPS, there will be cases where administrator intervention is required.
+An IDPS can block many attacks but not all.
+Ensure teams keep their knowledge up-to-date on new types of attacks, so they’re not blindsided when one is identified.
-The digital age has brought with it the ubiquity of data.
-This omnipresent data, of all kinds, has necessitated the spread of organisational roles that manage, organize and safeguard this data.
+* Ubiquity of data: The omnipresence of data, of all kinds, has necessitated the spread of organisational roles that manage, organise and safeguard this data.
+Reputations and compliance with regulations are at stake here.
+How much does non-compliance cost?
+And in case of a breach, dents in reputation?

 ## Resources